TaskarCenterAtUW/TDEI-gateway/adr/monitoring-audit-strategy.md

  - An audit request may have different stages based on the work flow. (eg. gtfs-flex ingestion or user api key generation)
  - An audit request gets updated in different stages and the log of each stage is captured as an audit event (linked to audit request)
  - An audit request may or may not have events associated with it based on the stage and the work flow.
+ - Analytics logs are persisted in Azure Storage tables with **no limit on retention**

  Typical use cases of audit logs
  - API Key request